 Tip: Be sure to ask for the “reissue rate” or “substitute rate” when shopping for a lender’s title insurance policy.

 You can save a substantial amount of money when purchasing a new policy for the same borrower on the same property.
 We’re talking half off or more!

 Owner’s Title Insurance Is Optional But Recommended

-- Protects the homeowner in the event of a title claim
+- This optional coverage protects the homeowner in the event of a title claim

-- It is often purchased by the home seller but not always
+- The good news is it’s often purchased by the home seller

 The policy cost will vary from state to state, and is based on the sales price of the property, aka your investment.

 An owner’s title insurance policy is indefinite so long as you or your heirs have interest in the property, meaning it’s a one-time cost.